lekhanhton/origin/README.md

 </ul>

 <br><b>How it works:</b> </br> The app have two input components that is Saving money total and Month of target, I call
-them
-are Total amount and Reach goal by.
+them are Total amount and Reach goal by.
 When you change one of them the app will auto update and show you monthly money and month total that you wanna save.</p>

+<b>Technologies used: </b></br>Angular, Ant Design, Boostrap, countries-and-timezones library

 ## Development server